The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Soto (Soup)

-Traditionally an Indonesian dish, “soto” means soup.
-Soto has since caught on in Brunei and is found in establishments throughout the country.
-Soto Pabo is a popular place to eat this dish, a water-front restaurant sitting on the Brunei River.
+Traditionally an Indonesian dish, “soto” means “soup” in English.
+Soto has caught on in Brunei, in establishments around the country.
+Soto Pabo is a popular place to eat this dish (water-front restaurant on the Brunei River).
 You’ll spot it on your way to Kota Batu from Bandar Seri Begawan city center.

-Soto is comprised of a specialty spiced broth, with vegetables and a form of meat.
-Recipes vary depending on the restaurant, but the most common version is soto ayam (chicken soup).
+Soto is comprised of a specialty spiced broth, with vegetables and a form of meat/protein.
+Recipes vary depending on the restaurant, but the most common version is called “soto ayam” (chicken soup).

 Large bowl of soto - one of many types